-

 Cross-listed: French Studies, GSS

-The emphasis is on art from Austria and Germany - from Jugendstil through expressionism, Dadaism, Neue Sachlichkeit, Nazi and concentration camp art, and the post- World War II era - with brief forays into Scandinavian art.
-Artists include Wassily Kandinsky, Ernst Ludwig Kirchner, Paul Klee, and Egon Schiele.
-The course also looks at more recent artists, including Bernd and Hilla Becher, Joseph Beuys, Signar Polke, and Gerhard Richter.
+This course focuses on German and Austrian art of the 20th century.
+The emphasis is on art in Germany from Jugendstil through expressionism, dadaism, Neue Sachlichkeit, Nazi and concentration camp art, and post-World War II developments.
+Artists studied include Ernst Ludwig Kirchner, Wassily Kandinsky, Paul Klee, and Egon Schiele.
+The course concludes with an investigation of how more recent artists such as Joseph Beuys, Bernd and Hilla Becher, Sigmar Polke, and Gerhard Richter connect to previous German artistic tendencies. -

 Dada and Surrealism, Art History 265